 Pupils cover a range of units across KS3, designed to challenge and engage all abilities.
-Our long term plan for KS3 can be seen on the website; writers studied range from Shakespeare, and Chaucer through to seminal world authors such as ‘John Steinbeck’ and contemporary writers such as Benjamin Zephaniah and Anthony Horowitz.
+Our long term plan for KS3 can be seen on the website; writers studied range from Shakespeare and Chaucer through to seminal world authors such as John Steinbeck and contemporary writers such as Malorie Blackman and Michael Murpeago.
 Text types include poetry, plays, non-fiction, the study of complete fiction texts and media texts.
 We review our units annually and are often refreshing our syllabus to keep up to date with current writing and to ensure that our programme of study continues to engage all learners.

 In Year 9 we aim to focus more explicitly on preparing pupils for the demands of the new style GCSEs and therefore units offer more challenging content such as the study of world literature with controversial content such as ‘Of Mice and Men.’

 Each year ends with a speaking and listening activity designed to boost pupils’ verbal communication and confidence skills.
 In Year 7 pupils need to prepare a talk on a topic of their choice and present this back to the class.
 As pupils move further up the school we encourage them to extend their presentations and to incorporate persuasive and rhetorical devices for effect.